-You should rely only on the information contained in this prospectus, incorporated herein by reference or contained in a prospectus supplement; neither we nor the selling stockholder have authorized anyone else to provide you with different or additional information.
-The selling stockholder is not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information in the prospectus, or incorporated herein by reference, or in any prospectus supplement is accurate as of any date other than the date on the front of those documents.
+You should rely only on the information incorporated by reference or provided in this prospectus.
+We have not authorized anyone to provide you with different information.
+You should not assume that the information in this prospectus or the documents incorporated by reference is accurate as of any date other than the date on the front of this prospectus or those documents.